 E-book released September 2013

-James Montague is the only western journalist to be given full unrestricted access to the Ahlawy; a passionate but largely obscure group of Al Ahly fans when he first met them in 2007, they went on to play a vital role in the Egyptian revolution.
+I was the only western journalist to be given full unrestricted access to the Ahlawy; a passionate but largely obscure group of Al Ahly fans.
+I had first met them in 2007, as they just started out, before they grew and went on to play a vital role in the Egyptian revolution.

-In Ultras, Montague takes up the Ahlawy’s story from when they numbered just a few hundred committed Al Ahly fans, through to the mass protests on Tahrir Square, which helped depose Murbarak, the horrors of Port Said, the World Club Championships in Japan, and beyond.
-He joins up the dots between the Ahlawy’s rise, the revolution and their slaughter.
+Ultras is the story of the Ahlawy, from when they numbered just a few hundred committed Al Ahly fans, through to the mass protests in Tahrir Square, which helped depose Mubarak, the horrors of Port Said, the World Club Championships in Japan, and beyond.

 When Friday Comes: Football in the War Zone (Mainstream)